sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - draft-gpt3-question.md

   "fields": [
     {
       "id": "rents",
+      "type": "currency",
       "method": {
         "id": "question",
-        "question": "list the rents, how often the rent must be paid, and when the rent is due. don't include details about prorated rents or late fees"
-      }
+        "question": "what's the rents amount in dollars? don't include details about when it's due" }
     },
     {
-      "id": "late_fees",
+      "id": "rent_due",
       "method": {
         "id": "question",
-        "question": "list late fees for late payments or bounced checks" }
+        "question": "when is the rent due? don't include details about grace periods" }
+    },
+    {
+      "id": "rent_frequency",
+      "method": {
+        "id": "question",
+        "question": "how often must the rent be paid? return responses like 'monthly', 'quarterly', or 'biweekly'" }
+    },
+    /* if you ask a multi-part question, you get back a natural-language answer.
+       As an alternative, use the Summarizer method to structure such multi-part responses  */
+    {
+      "id": "rents_multi_part_question",
+      "method": {
+        "id": "question",
+        "question": "list the rents, how often the rent must be paid, and when the rent is due. don't include details about prorated rents or late fees"
+      }
     },
   ]